Itay-Saig/Neural-Networks-From-Scratch/README.md

   * [Experimental Visualizations](#experimental-visualizations-art)

 ## Introduction :bookmark_tabs:
-This project aims to delve into the core mechanics of neural networks by constructing a simple neural network "from scratch".
+This project aims to delve into the core mechanics of neural networks by constructing a simple neural network from scratch.

 Neural networks are powerful tools for machine learning and artificial intelligence, but their inner workings can sometimes seem complex.
 By building a neural network from scratch, this project offers a unique opportunity to gain a deeper understanding of how these networks function at a fundamental level.

 ## Goals :dart:
-The primary objective is to construct a neural network from scratch to foster a profound comprehension of its underlying processes.
+The primary objective is to construct a neural network to foster a profound comprehension of its underlying processes.

 This involves: